NBISweden/urdr/README.md

 ## Frontend dev server

+In order to run the node-urdr server in a Docker container, you don't need to install frontend packages locally.
+However, for your IDE (e.g. VSCode) to deal properly with React and other packages, a local install might be needed.
+To do that:

+- Move to the `/frontend` directory
+- Run `npm ci`.

+### Installing and updating packages

+In order to minimize dependency errors after installing or updating packages, your local machine should have the same versions of Node and npm installed as used in the Docker container:

+- Node version 17.6.0
+- npm version 8.5.1

-In order to install/update packages in the node-urdr server you should:
+To install/update packages in the node-urdr server you should:

-- Make the neccessary updates in the package.json
+- Make the neccessary updates in `package.json`
+- Run `npm install` locally to generate a new `package-lock.json`
 - Execute the following commands:

 ```command